hemant3434/Home-Security-System-Arduino-/README.md

 fire alarm system in a school.
 IR receiver is used to control the volume of alarms which is displayed on the LCD.

 Parts Used:
-  Arduino Rev3
+  Arduino Rev3,
-  PIR Motion Sensor
+  PIR Motion Sensor,
-  Piezo Buzzer
+  Piezo Buzzer,
-  LCD (16x2) Display
+  LCD (16x2) Display,
-  Bluetooth HC-05 Module (Master and Slave)
+  Bluetooth HC-05 Module (Master and Slave),
-  IR Receiver and Remote
+  IR Receiver and Remote.

 Youtube Link for Explanation and Procedures: https://youtu.be/rKdQ92TjwMk